allanasp/allanasp/README.md

 - Guitarist and founder of the band Waking Life

 ## ⚡ Fun facts
-- I dislike Tailwind CSS with a passion
+- I dislike Tailwind CSS and Bootstrap with a passion
-- I'm a former musician and co-founder of the band Waking Life
-- I'm formally educated as a sound designer and game designer
 - I advocate for proper HTML semantics and accessibility
+- I'm a strong proponent of digital sovereignty and privacy
+- I prefer DIY solutions over proprietary software whenever possible
+- I avoid tracking technologies
 - I'm a proud nerd who enjoys writing comprehensive technical strategies and documentation
 - I bring a unique blend of creative background and technical expertise to my projects